MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 - Sales order agent, which monitors the mailbox and handles the incoming request and creates the quote and order
 - Business Central user who reviews agent tasks (reviewer)

-The general flow is illustrated as follows.
-The actually flow might vary depending factors such a follow up requests, changes made in review, blocking issues, and so one.
+The general flow is illustrated in the figure foolwed by more details of the steps.
+The actually flow might vary depending factors such as follow up requests, changes or cancellations in review, blocking issues, and so one.

 ![Shows the sales order agent flow](media/soa-flow.svg)